-But also let’s talk about that Frasier theme song.
+But let’s talk about that Frasier theme song.
 What the heck is it about?!
 It’s performed by the show’s star Kelsey Grammer, which made it even extra special for fans.
 If you’ve never heard it, this is the song that plays over each episode after the credits.

-Tossed Salads and Scrambled Eggs
+Tossed Salads & Scrambled Eggs

-Bruce Miller, who composed the song in a short session for the show, also created the Seattle graphics at the beginning of the show.
+Composer Bruce Miller, who wrote the song in a short session for the show, also created the Seattle graphics at the beginning of the show.
 The general request for the song was something with a jazzy feel, but also eclectic, to reflect the show’s character.
 Seems simple enough, right?
 The catch was that they asked him to stay away from any “specific subject matter” that would let on to what the show was about.

 Miller called up his friend Darryl Phinnesse who suggested the phrase “Tossed salads and scrambled eggs,” a metaphor for Frasier Crane’s patients..a little “mixed up.”
 Line by line, this is what the Frasier theme song is referencing; thank goodness for writer Ken Levine for finding this out for all of us: Other examples of the lyrics include “Hey baby I hear the blues a-callin” which refers to the people calling his radio show to air their problems.
 “And maybe I seem a bit confused / Yeah maybe, but I got you pegged!” means Frasier is pretty much also a little mixed up but he does his best to under their problems.
 “But I don’t know what to do with those Tossed Salads and Scrambled Eggs” means he’s isn’t quite sure what to do with the number of callers every day.
 “Good night, Seattle!” is self-explanatory, thank goodness.